Daniellllo13/Tic-tac-toe-/README.md

 ***Det kan vara nyttigt att få andra som läser om projektet att få veta vad du saknar just nu i programmet.
 Gör detta gärna genom en lista där färdiga saker strukits över.***
 Exempel:

-- [x] Make the prgoress in grapgics
+- [x] Make the same game in graphics
 - [x] Make a more advanced bot
+  [x] Make more choices, if the player is good, then put him against a good bot.
+But if he is bad, put him against a bot that fit more
   [X] make the game in English

 ## Changelog